What is aerobic exercise?

 The recommended daily intake of calories for the average woman ranges anywhere from 1500 to 2200 calories per day.
 So, don’t minimize your accomplishments, remember you’ve either burned or given up a lot of calories to lost a pound of fat!

-When it comes to the appropriate type of aerobic activity for you, it’s a completely personal decision.
-One mom may love to walk, another may love to run, another may love to dance, hike, use the elliptical machine, swim, bike, or hit the courts for an hour of tennis.
-It doesn’t matter what you do as long as you a) choose something you enjoy and b) DO IT!
+When it comes to the appropriate type of aerobic activity for you, it’s a completely personal decision dependant on what you like.
+I tried my first spin class when I went on a work trip to take first aid training in Perth.
+The hotel I was staying in had a gym that offered it so I decided to give it a shot.
+Now I love it!
+However, everyone is different, one mom may love to walk, another may love to run, another may love to dance, hike, use the elliptical machine, swim, or hit the courts for an hour of tennis.
+It really doesn’t matter what you do as long as you a) choose something you enjoy and b) DO IT!

 If you find your aerobic exercise torturous, you’ll hardly look forward to it.
 But if you find it invigorating, rejuvenating, and inspiring – mark my words, you’ll miss it when you can’t do it!